-- In locations where, in the opinion of the PSAA, the soil at the bottom of the trench is unsuitable, the Contractor shall excavate below the trench bottom to such depth as directed by the PSAA and shall backfill with compacted 6A coarse-graded aggregate to the springline of the pipe, per Article 12 (Standard Details), SD-TD-2 (Utility Trench - Type 2) of these Standards. - 2.
+- In locations where, in the opinion of the PSAA, the soil at the bottom of the trench is unsuitable, e.g., organic soils, frozen material, debris, highly compressible soils or other deleterious material which would cause differential settlement of the pipe trench, the Contractor shall excavate below the trench bottom to such depth as directed by the PSAA and shall backfill with compacted 6A coarse-graded aggregate to the springline of the pipe, per Article 12 (Standard Details), SD-TD-2 (Utility Trench Type 2) of these Standards. - 2.
 If backfill with compacted coarse-graded aggregate is required during sanitary or storm sewer construction, it shall be placed for the entire sewer run from manhole to manhole.